fltk/fltk/README.bundled-libs.txt

   libpng should be upgraded after zlib because it depends on zlib.

+  Download the latest libpng sources, `cd' to /path-to/libpng and run

+    $ ./configure --with-libpng-prefix=fltk_

+  This creates the header files 'pnglibconf.h' and 'pngprefix.h' with the 'fltk_' symbol prefix.

   The following files need special handling:

     CMakeLists.txt: Keep FLTK version, update manually if necessary.

     Makefile: Same as CMakeLists.txt.

-    pnglibconf.h: Generate on a Linux system and merge.
+    pnglibconf.h: Generate on a Linux system and merge (see above). pngprefix.h:  Generate on a Linux system and merge (see above).

     makedepend: Keep this file.